Clear encampment or face suspension, Columbia University tells Israel-Hamas war protesters - KESQ

 The plight of students who have been arrested has become a central part of protests, with the students and a growing number of faculty demanding amnesty for protesters.
 At issue is whether the suspensions and legal records will follow students through their adult lives.

-Associated Press journalists around the country contributed to this report, including Sarah Brumfield in Washington, Margery Beck in Omaha, Nebraska, Christopher Weber in Los Angeles and Carolyn Thompson in Buffalo, New York.
+Mattise reported from Nashville, Tennessee.
+Associated Press journalists around the country contributed to this report, including Sarah Brumfield in Silver Spring, Maryland, Margery Beck in Omaha, Nebraska, Christopher Weber in Los Angeles and Carolyn Thompson in Buffalo, New York.